The Importance of Avoiding Smoking and Alcohol During Pregnancy

 The first dosages of nicotine that a smoker takes each day are very sensitive to their body, and even one or two cigarettes will cause considerable vasoconstriction.
 There is no acceptable amount of smoking when expecting.

 Additionally, using e-cigarettes while pregnant is not safe.
-Though the precise effects of vaping on expectant mothers and their unborn children remain to be seen, it is known that the dangerous chemicals in e-cigarettes, such nicotine, can have an adverse effect on a developing child's brain and lungs.
-Additionally, other harmful substances, such those found in flavorings, may infect e-cigarettes.
-Pregnant women are advised against vaping by the Centers for Disease Control and Prevention and the American College of Obstetricians and Gynecologists.
+Though the precise effects of vaping on expectant mothers and their unborn children remain to be seen, it is known that the dangerous chemicals in e-cigarettes, such as nicotine, can affect a developing child's brain and lungs.
+Other additives found in flavorings may also be harmful.

 Why is it important to avoid smoking and alcohol during pregnancy?